 Working remotely involves a huge amount of trust.
 You have to assume the best but verify by measuring results.

 We don't measure hours — it's all about productivity.
 Some of us measure productivity using Qbserve.

 One of the questions we ask people in interview is, "How do you keep yourself organized?"
 This is a simple-sounding but very telling question.
 The most productive people tend to have systems that they evolve over time.

-Fostering a culture people love is hard regardless of office structure and it becomes increasingly difficult to manage when your team is in over 21 countries around the world.
+Fostering a culture people love is hard, regardless of the office structure.
+And it becomes increasingly difficult to manage when your team is spread out around the world.

 We've learned many lessons throughout the years and have found that the best way to build culture is to treat adults like adults and set and live by simple, but powerful values.